-Additionally, exploring the endless deep woods surrounding our home enabled me to both connect with nature and its amazing flora and fauna.
-Appreciating the topography of New England and witnessing its specific seasonal changes and wildlife gave me a grounded, connected feeling that I still feel today, which is why Vegan Farm Stand resonated as a name.
+Exploring the endless deep woods dotted with rustic signs for Macintosh apple picking and firewood stacks for $3, surrounding our home, enabled me to connect with nature and its amazing flora and fauna which is why Vegan Farm Stand resonated as a name.

 When I moved to NYC at 19 I was seriously interested in cooking for at least part of my living.
 A stint as a short-order cook at a famous punk rock club with a record canteen and volunteering at God's Love We Deliver-the first food delivery non-profit for AIDS patients-solidified my understanding that, through lovingly, well-prepared food, I could express myself creatively and give others enjoyment.

 The opportunity to live abroad for 5 years in Spain, Japan, Argentina, and finally France introduced me to a world of fresh produce and endless farmers' markets where I could buy homemade tofu and potimarron (the world's best pumpkin, courtesy of France).
 The French word terroir somewhat encapsulates what attracts me to cooking with seasonal, local whole-food ingredients.
 This is the idea that the actual land of a place deeply infuses the comestible offerings which result from that region.
 Call terroir the product's "culinary spirit" created from a combination of factors including soil, climate, and sunlight.